 If I were to characterize the period with three words, I would choose challenging, rewarding, and insightful.
 What we do isn’t easy, and we constantly have to find new solutions to challenges that appear in new markets or crops.
 But that’s exactly what makes it rewarding and insightful.
 The highlight is that we continue to build and improve our solution to solve the critical, urgent, and difficult things in food’s first mile.
 Our solution is used by around 40 customers today in over 32 countries across Africa, Asia, Europe, and South America.
 We have 730 000+ farmers on the platform.
 And this is just the start.

 You have also been chosen as a Cleantech “Group 50 to watch” company.
-What does Farmforce really provide and how does it bring solutions to the many pressing issues we have related to smallholders’ food production?
+What does Farmforce really provide, and how does it bring solutions to the many pressing issues we have related to smallholders’ food production?

 Farmforce is a software as a service provider.
-Simplified, our solution consists of two parts: The mobile app used to collect data about the farmer and the field, growing activities, certifications, as well as infrastructure – basically whichever data you want.
+Simplified, our solution consists of two parts: The mobile app is used to collect data about the farmer and the field, growing activities, certifications, as well as infrastructure – basically whichever data you want.
 Then there is the web application: where all this data can be seen on an aggregated level, where you can have dashboards and monitor the operations.

-This gives our customers visibility in what happens on the ground and allows them to manage the traceability of their products, reduce fraud, and quantify the impact.
+This gives our customers visibility into what happens on the ground and allows them to manage the traceability of their products, reduce fraud, and quantify the impact.
 At the same time, this data can be used, for example, to provide digital track records for the cooperatives, which can give access to external finance.

-You describe your platform as «bush-proof».
+You describe your platform as ‘bush-proof.’
 What does this rather unusual expression mean in practice?
 And how far does it differentiate you from other companies?

 Bush-proof means that our solution works offline in the most remote areas of the world.
 This also means that the valuable data of food’s first mile is always protected, safe, and never lost.
 There are many others that also have bush-proof solutions – but I believe the experience we have is a differentiator.
 We were fortunate with the support of the Syngenta Foundation to build our foundation in the farms of Africa.
 I am confident no one in the industry has firsthand experience in the first mile like Farmforce.

-You have to talk about competition – how is the competitive situation and which competitor do you respect the most?
+You have to talk about competition – how is the competitive situation, and which competitor do you respect the most?

 I respect all our competitors, and I am also very glad that they exist.
 Having more players in the sector validates its importance and provides learning opportunities.
-In this field, there are so many challenges that need to be solved and I think the space is big enough for most.
+In this field, there are so many challenges that need to be solved, and I think the space is big enough for most.
 I’m also confident that we have a winning formula thanks to our nine years of experience.
 Even though we are in many ways a start-up, we also have the experience and learnings of an experienced incubator.
 We are always open to sharing our insights with new start-ups and focus more on collaboration and cooperation than competition.

 I know you work a lot with culture, and you describe your local teams as «pragmatic and tenacious».
 That sounds like a slight contradiction in terms.
 Can you elaborate?

 We are pragmatic in the sense that we always take local conditions into account and find solutions that work on the ground.
 We are tenacious in that we believe solutions are always available, and we don’t give up even if we experience hurdles.
 In that way, these are not contradictory ideals but complementary.
 Yes, I believe we all have heard that culture eats strategy for breakfast.
 With a team that is growing fast and spread out over the world, culture needs to be a constant focus.
 We have offices in Nairobi, Abidjan, Bangkok, Guatemala City, and Oslo.
-Our team consists of 17 nationalities, so we are truly global fluent.
+Our team consists of 20 nationalities, so we are truly globally fluent.
 This ensures an international perspective, and then we combine it with local adaptability in all things that we do.